jlumbroso/free-disk-space/README.md

     - name: Free Disk Space (Ubuntu)
       uses: jlumbroso/free-disk-space@main
       with:
+        # this might remove tools that are actually needed
+        tool-cache: false

         # all of these default to true, but feel free to set to
         # false if necessary for your workflow
         android: true